Struggling as a father of children with special needs

 I am struggling today.
 Well actually, I have been struggling for a while, I am just now manning up and admitting it to myself.

-Marc, you require a lot of attention.
+David, you require a lot of attention.
 At some times the attention involves raised voices.
 We do everything we can to not let the other kids yell at you, but when it is their things that you are stealing, they need to be able to vent for a couple of minutes.

 No matter how many times we discipline you for stealing electronic gadgets from other family members, you still do it.
 Last week it was in iPad.
 In the past, it has been an Android tablet, a Kindle Fire, multiple iPods, mp3 players and cell phones.
 As I write this it is Sunday, and you have stolen one iPod three times, and another once.